Skip to the main content.

 2 min read

-Petroleum-based ULSD is produced by removing sulfur during the oil refining process, through the process of hydrotreating.
-In this process, a heated mixture of petroleum feedstock (diesel) and hydrogen passes through a reactor with catalysts—substances that facilitate chemical reactions without being consumed by the reaction—to separate sulfur from hydrocarbon molecules.
+ULSD is produced by removing sulfur during the oil refining process, through the process of hydrotreating (more specifically, hydrodesulfurization).
+In this process, a heated mixture of petroleum feedstock (diesel) and hydrogen passes through a reactor with catalysts—substances that facilitate chemical reactions without being consumed by the reaction—to separate the sulfur from the hydrocarbon molecules.
+They can then take the H2S gas and strip the sulfur out of it for use in other areas.
+But after a final "treatment" to purify the diesel fuel, they've now got ULSD fuel to send out into the marketplace.

-Though it’s great for emissions, here are 3 essential things that ULSD is missing:
+Though it’s great for emissions, here are three essential things that ULSD is missing:

-2) It lacks lubricity.
 ULSD is a very dry fuel, which means that it has a very low amount of lubricating properties.
 Removing the sulfur contributes to this, as hydrotreating destroys some of the essential organic parts of the diesel that otherwise would provide lubrication in the fuel.
-This lack of lubricity can cause premature failure of fuel pumps and injectors that normally rely on the diesel fuel for lubrication.
+This lack of lubricity can cause premature failure of fuel pumps and injectors that normally rely on diesel fuel for lubrication.

 All of these issues can be addressed through cost-effective additization.
-For more information on supplementing your ULSD fuel to offset these down sides, please contact us.
+Please contact us for more information on supplementing your ULSD fuel to offset these downsides.

 Check out this related post: